Tabrizian/tabrizian.github.io/_pages/about.md

   - /about.html
 ---

-I'm Iman Tabrizian graduate student at University of Toronto.
-My research interests are Internet of Things, Cloud Orchestration and Machine Learning.
+I'm Iman Tabrizian MASc student at the Electrical & Computer Engineering (ECE), University of Toronto.
+My research interests are Cloud Orchestration, Software Defined Networking and Machine Learning.